Pretty visits

-Medieval village nestled at the bottom of the Gorges du Tarn, the village of Sainte-Enimie impresses.
+A medieval village nestled at the bottom of the Gorges du Tarn, Sainte-Enimie is truly impressive.

-One does not stop going down, down and down again to arrive in this pretty little town with a medieval past always visible and where the Benedictine monks worked for a long time for the prosperity of the place.
+One does not stop going down to reach this pretty little town with its medieval past still visible, where Benedictine monks worked for many years to bring prosperity to the area.

-We advise you to visit Sainte-Enimie and the Gorges du Tarn between Easter and All Saints’ Day.
+We recommend you to visit Sainte-Enimie and the Gorges du Tarn between April and October first.

 La Garde Guérin